 Summerville, SC 29483

-Remarks: This Executive Brick Home Sits On Over 1/2 Ac Lot On Quiet Cul De Sac.
-Step Inside This Home And You Will Be Impressed By The Grand Foyer That Opens To The Large Formal Dining Room Accented With Beautiful Columns.
+Remarks: Custom Built Executive Brick Home Sits On Over 1/2 Ac Lot On Quiet Cul De Sac.
+Step Inside This Home And You Will Be Impressed By The Grand Foyer That Opens To Large Formal Dining Room Accented Columns.
 The Great Room Is Adorned With Gas Fireplace, Built In Book Cases, Hardwood Floors And Wall Of Windows Overlooking Pond.
 The Large Eat In Kitchen Is The Heartbeat Of This Home.
 Powered Center Island Provides Plenty Of Workspace For Preparing Family Meals.
 Adjacent To The Kitchen Is A Keeping Room Also Featuring A Gas Fireplace.
 Downstairs Master Bedroom Offers A Sitting Area And Access To Back Porch.
 Master En-suite Invites You To Wash Away The Cares Of The Busy Day In The Large Soaking Jetted Tub.
 Large Subdivided His And Her Closet Completes The Master Suite.
-The
+T

 |Exterior:||Brick - Solid|